 The youth services consultant provides advisory services to all South Carolina public libraries.
 This service includes help with planning, collection development, programming, promotion, collaboration with schools, and other aspects of work with children, young adults and families.
 Workshops and other training are also provided to youth services library staff.

-A series of booklists for parents and children provide guidance in selection of good books to read, along with links to helpful social media sites, and resources for summer reading programs can be found on the Summer Reading Libguide.
+A series of booklists for parents and children provide guidance in selection of good books to read, along with links to helpful social media sites.
+Resources for summer reading programs can be found on the Summer Reading Libguide.